 What is need-based financial aid?

-Need-based financial aid is exactly what it sounds like — it’s doled out based on your financial need.
-Some colleges promise to cover your full financial need, while others only provide aid for part of it.
+The need-based financial aid definition is exactly what it sounds like — it’s doled out based on your financial need.
+Some colleges promise to cover all or most of your full financial need, while others provide aid for less.

-Need-based financial aid could include any of the following:
+Need-based financial aid might include any of the following:

-- Federal Pell Grant: Pell Grants tend to go to students with major financial need.
-The maximum award for the 2017-2018 school year is $5,920.
+- Federal Pell Grant: Pell Grants tend to go to students that have a major financial need.
+Unlike a loan, it usually does not need to get repaid.
+The maximum award for the 2019-2020 school year is $6,195.

 - Federal Supplemental Educational Opportunity Grant (FSEOG): You can receive between $100 and $4,000 per year through the FSEOG program.
 However, only some colleges participate.

-- Federal Work-Study: This program provides you with a part-time, on-campus or off-campus job, so you can earn money to put toward school or living costs.
+- Federal work-study: This program provides you with a part-time, on-campus or off-campus job, so you can earn money to put toward school or living costs.
+The program emphasizes jobs that either serve the public interest or which are related to your course of study.

-Massachusetts’ MASSGrant, for instance, gives grants to qualifying state residents with a family contribution equal to or lower than $5,328.
-And the Jack Kent Cooke Foundation provides up to $40,000 per year to high-achieving students with significant financial need.
+In Massachusetts, for instance, the MASSGrant program gives grants to qualifying state residents with a family contribution equal to or lower than $5,486.
+Meanwhile, the Jack Kent Cooke Foundation provides up to $40,000 per year to high-achieving students that can demonstrate significant financial need.

 As the name suggests, your EFC is how much your family is expected to pay toward college.
 The difference between the cost of tuition and your EFC is your financial need.